oracle-samples/oracle-functions-samples/oci-list-instances-java/README.md

-# Function that returns the list of instances in the calling Compartment.
+# Function that returns the list of instances in the calling Compartment

 This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Java SDK](https://docs.cloud.oracle.com/iaas/tools/java/latest/).